Antibiotic resistant bacteria: A pandemic in the making

 Today we don’t discuss bacteria developing resistance to penicillin because that has already happened.
-Instead, we worry about the resistance to drugs that are commonly used (eg, cefdinir, vancomycin) or last-line antibiotics to treat resistant bacterial infections such as carbapenems (eg, meropenem).
+Instead, we worry about the resistance to drugs that are commonly used (ie, cefdinir, vancomycin) or last-line antibiotics to treat resistant bacterial infections such as carbapenems (ie, meropenem).

 Antibiotic use drives antibiotic resistance.
 In hospitalized children, up to 60% will receive an antibiotic during their admission; additionally, 49 million antibiotic prescriptions are provided annually for children in the ambulatory setting.
 These numbers would not necessarily present a problem if not for the fact that up to 50% of our hospital use is inappropriate and 11 million unnecessary prescriptions are provided to children in ambulatory pediatric clinics.
 Inappropriate use puts undue pressure on bacteria, further increasing the rate of bacterial resistance.

 Antibiotic resistance will always be a challenge.
-A study from Bhullar and colleagues published in PLoS One demonstrated that caves previously untouched by humans featured bacteria resistant even to new antibiotics such as daptomycin.
-Microorganisms have been fighting with one another to survive long before humans were present on Earth and are known to be capable of adapting quickly to develop resistance.
-Nobel laureate Joshua Lederberg, PhD, probably stated it best: “The future of humanity and microbes will likely evolve as … episodes of our wits versus their genes.”
+A study from Bhullar and colleagues published in PLoS One demonstrated that even caves previously untouched by humans featured bacteria resistant to even new antibiotics such as daptomycin.
+Microorganisms have been fighting with one another to survive long before humans were present on Earth and are known to be capable of adapting quickly to develop resistance in order to survive.
+Nobel laureate Joshua Lederberg, PhD, likely stated it best: “The future of humanity and microbes will likely evolve as … episodes of our wits vs. their genes.”

 In order to stay ahead of bacterial resistance, we will need a unified approach that includes everyone.